A Fantasy romance

 From his demeanor, it's hard to see what this man did to the city of Meldritch.
 The once thriving city now lay in ruins, their demise was brought upon them by their desire to appease the man who stood at the city gates.

 He was not rich or powerful.
-To look at the poor wretch, you would imagine he’d had a hard life, for he was thin with broken teeth and unkempt in his appearance.
+To look at the poor wretch, you would imagine he’d had a hard life, for he was thin with broken teeth and unkempt appearance.
 When he spoke or sang, his words and music gripped the imagination of the people like a fever.
 His words and music could drive ordinarily sane people to do anything to stop him from leaving.
 When he entered Meldritch - as he had many cities before - the people had no idea what they had let enter their village.

 To the world outside, he was no more than a wandering scribe, trying to buy a meal and a place to rest by telling stories.
 On his departure, he left in his wake a city dazzled by his stories of far-off lands, but he had an agenda that nobody knew about until it was too late to do anything.
 Like all things, once he’d had his pleasures, he left; leaving behind a trail of misery and disgust.